Basavaraj1218/Basavaraj1218/README.md

 **👋 Hi, I’m Basavaraj**
  - Currently pursuing MCA in bangalore-university.

-a dedicated professional with a strong foundation in both software development and cloud computing, graduating from the AWS Restart program.
+A dedicated professional with a strong foundation in both software development and cloud computing, graduating from the AWS Restart program.
 My journey began with a passion for creating impactful software solutions, and the AWS Restart program has equipped me with robust skills in cloud technologies and AWS services such as EC2, S3, Lambda and more.

 With hands-on experience in deploying and managing cloud-based applications, I excel in optimizing infrastructure and enhancing scalability.
 Beyond cloud computing, I bring proficiency in languages in C, C++, Python, HTML, CSS, JavaScript, PHP with framework like Django and runtime environment Node js. enabling me to design and develop efficient, scalable, and secure software solutions.